graphprotocol/contracts/docs/IndexingSignal.md

 - Possible: depositors are dApp operators who want reliable indexing for their subgraphs
 - Possible: depositors receive a portion of query fees from the indexers they fund

-### Thawing Period

-- What duration for the thaw period?
-Should it match staking thaw, or be independent?
-- Should thawing signal still count toward total signal (and thus still direct issuance)?

 ### Edge Cases

-- What happens when a depositor's signal is thawing but an indexer tries to collect?
 - Handling rounding errors in per-depositor issuance calculations
 - Minimum signal deposit to prevent dust attacks
 - Denied subgraphs: should IndexingSignal respect the RM denylist?